flatrick/posh_profile/README.md

 Code Line Counter/Analyzer that is both quick and presents the data per programming language.

 [GitHub - XAMPPRocky/tokei: Count your code, quickly.](https://github.com/XAMPPRocky/tokei)

+### Zig compiler

+This one is currently _only_ to enable support for nvim-treesitter in NeoVim

+### CMake compiler

+This one is currently _only_ to enable support for telescope-fzf-native in NeoVim